-Most hatches and doors in the cockpit are secured with special cam action, draw or automatic "push to close" latches.
+Most hatches and doors in the cockpit are secured with automatic push to close latches.
+Other hatches are secured with draw or cam latches.
 Gas charged springs are used on most hatches that help raise the hatches and hold them in the open position.